 Mistakes To Avoid With Excess And Obsolete (E&O) Stock

-Many electronic manufacturers put excess and obsolete (E&O) component stock in the ‘too-hard’ basket.
 These companies are missing out on an extra revenue stream.
 Plus, failure to act means they are contributing to global electronic waste (e-waste) pollution.

 The e-waste produced worldwide each year is worth over $62.5 billion.
 A tonne of e-waste contains 100 times more gold than a tonne of gold ore.
 Gold is just one of many precious metals used in microchips